OttoDIY/OttoNinja/README.md

 3. Pull a request here in Github:

 Contributing to this software is warmly welcomed.
-You can do this [basically by forking] (https://help.github.com/en/articles/fork-a-repo), committing modifications and then [pulling requests] (https://help.github.com/en/articles/about-pull-requests).
+You can do this [basically by forking](https://help.github.com/en/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/en/articles/about-pull-requests).
 Please add a change log and your contact into file header.

 Thanks for your contribution.